Edu4rdSHL/archlinux-pkgrecover/README.md

 # Dependencies

 - `pacutils` (optional): Required if you want to use the `--paclog` option.
 You can install it from the official repositories.
 - `pacman` (required): Required for the script to work.
 It's installed by default on ArchLinux systems.
-In case that your pacman got corrupted, you can use the [pacman-static](https://aur.archlinux.org/packages/pacman-static/) package from the AUR.
+In case that your pacman got corrupted, you can use the [pacman-static](https://aur.archlinux.org/packages/pacman-static/) package from the AUR by installing it manually or simply setting the `USE_PACMAN_STATIC=true` environment variable when launching the script.

 # Usage